Table of Contents

 What makes a KPI “important”?

-According to KPI.org, a metric qualifies as a good KPI if it:
+According to KPI.org, a metric qualifies as an effective KPI should:

 Let’s use a very simple example to see how these qualities help pinpoint important mobile game KPIs.
 Say you’re looking to increase your app’s user retention rate by 25% at the end of this quarter.
 A hypothetical set of metrics to track might include: